Skip to main content

 4. Click Configure.

-5. Under Allowed Team IDs and System Extensions, make this configuration:
+5. Under Allowed Team IDs and System Extensions, configure these settings:

-• From the System Extension Types drop-down list, select Allowed System Extensions.
+• In the System Extension Types drop-down list, select Allowed System Extensions.

 • Under Allowed System Extensions, enter the following string: com.bitdefender.cst.net.dci.dci-network-extension

-Once complete, the payload should look as in the image below.
+The complete configuration profile should look like in the image below.

 Traffic proxy

-Bitdefender Endpoint Security Tools uses a tunneling application (like a VPN) to filter the traffic.
-To pre-approve this application:
+BEST uses a tunneling application (like a VPN) to filter the traffic.

 1. In the left-side menu of the profile, go to Content Filter.